What is the Provost's Leadership Academy?

 - Discuss strategies for affecting change within a formal structure of faculty governance.

 - Address a campuswide challenge and develop a set of recommendations for the Provost (challenge project group work).

 - Form a campuswide network of colleagues involved in leadership at a variety of levels who they can continue to interact with after the academy.

 - Decide whether or not a leadership role is a realistic personal career path and at what level and at what time.

 The program will be comprised of a one half-day workshop led by Professor Pearce, followed by five 2 or 3-hour sessions, one/month between December/January and May/June.
 Monthly sessions will include interactive sessions by leadership development professionals as well as time for groups to coordinate work on their campus challenge projects.
 Each group will provide a set of recommendations to the Provost in May/June.

 The Office of the Provost and Executive Vice Chancellor covers all expenses for the program.

 Who can participate in the program?

-Faculty participants are selected from a pool of nominations from deans, school equity advisors, and department chairs.
+Faculty participants are selected from a pool of nominations from deans.
 Criteria for nomination are faculty who have leadership potential, are positive role models and have demonstrated or supported an activity to advance inclusive excellence at UCI.